CaptainRich/Dir_List/README.md

 1. Python for You and Me, Kushal Das, Feb 17, 2021
 2. Python Basics: A practical Introduction to Python 3, David Amos, Dan Bader, 2022
 3. Python Ultimate Guide (web download, source unknown)
+4. Automate The Boring Stuff with Python, Al Sweigart, 2020

 ## File List
 **dir_list.py** - a small module with the 'worker' routines.